So, you are married now, congratulations!

-When you refinance or consolidate through a private lender, you will no longer have the option for deferment of the loan, forbearance, or convenient payment amounts.
+When you refinance or consolidate through a private lender, you will no longer have the option for deferment of the loan (which may be wise if you plan to go back to school and need aid), forbearance, or convenient payment amounts.
 This is something that needs to be discussed upfront, so that you can make sure it is within your budget.

 In addition, you and your spouse need to be on the same page as to whether or not you both want to combine the loans and make payments together.
 Some couples determine that this is not the best option for them and it may or may not be the choice for you.